The Safest and Most Dangerous Places in Irvine, PA: Crime Maps and Statistics

 Is Irvine, PA Safe?

-The A+ grade indicates that the rate of crime is much lower than that of the average US city.
-Irvine ranks in the 96th percentile for safety, meaning it is safer than 96% of cities but less safe than 4%.
-This analysis applies only to Irvine's official city boundaries.
+The A+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Irvine's combined rate is much lower than the norm.
+Irvine sits in the 96th percentile, ahead of 96% of cities and behind 4%.
+The grade covers only Irvine's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Irvine is 10.23 per 1,000 residents in the typical year.
-Irvine Residents generally consider the southeast part of the city to be the safest.
-Your chance of being a victim of crime in Irvine varies by neighborhood - ranging from 1 in 67 in the north neighborhoods to 1 in 152 in the southeast.
+The overall crime rate in Irvine is 10.23 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the city the safest.
+Your chance of being a victim ranges from 1 in 67 in the north neighborhoods to 1 in 152 in the southeast.

 The Cost of Crime™ in Irvine, PA

-The total projected cost of crime in Irvine for 2025 is $156,248.
-This translates to approximately $224 per resident and $503 per household.
-On average, crime-related costs account for 0.7% of the median household income in Irvine.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Irvine for 2025 is $156,248, about $224 per resident and $503 per household.
+That equals 0.7% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 50.4%